sahellebusch/bright-user/README.md

 ### TODOs

-email, username, phone should be unique.
+* email, username, phone should be unique
+* dynamic query params for GET user route
+* make types and joi schemas reusable